avosvotes/kade-fullstack/README.md

 How would you see the integration of a blockchain to secure the voting process ?
 By that, we are waiting for your vision around the use of this technology for vote registration.

-We do not expect a detailed answer within the associated part in the __report.md__ file, knowing that this is an open question..
+We do not expect a detailed answer within the associated part in the __report.md__ file, knowing that this is an open question.

 ### 4) App of liberty